GENERAL

 PEOPLE

-aspects of South Africa.
-There are at least 20 ethnic groups
+of other aspects of South Africa.
+There are at least 20 ethnic

-who have enriched.
-There are 11 official languages, two of
+groups who have enriched.
+There are 11 official languages,

-European origin: English is used as the common language of
+two of European origin: English is used as the common language

 from Dutch, is used by the boers and coloureds.
 The other